cromize/vstpipe/README.md

 # vstpipe

 vstpipe is simple VST plugin for bi-directional audio piping from/into DAW.
-It uses socket pipe for audio stream and could works over network.
+It uses socket pipe for audio stream and works over network.
+Latency introduced is proportional to the buffer size used.

-Audio is sent as 32-bit interleaved stereo.
+Audio is sent as 32-bit PCM interleaved stereo.
 You can play and route input/output using included server.py.
 Buffer size is set automatically.
-You can find pre-build version build folder.
+You can find pre-build version in build folder.
 Older version using Windows namedpipe is in branch namedpipe.

 Same thing can be done using JACK, but vstpipe is simpler to setup.